I'm interested in modern and contemporary literature and thought. My research to date has focused on the work of Maurice Blanchot.

 I project manage the Warwick Prize for Women in Translation.

-I work with several schools in the West Midlands on widening participation initiatives.
+For several years I worked with schools in the West Midlands on widening participation initiatives as WP Lead for the School of Modern Languages and Cultures at the University of Warwick.
 I am interested in understanding the barriers preventing students from all backgrounds enjoying, and choosing to study, languages.